FreakC-Foundation/FreakC/TUTORIAL.md

 The upper code creates a file called "SayHello.bat" and just calls it.

-For many cases, you should add:
+For some cases, you should add:

 	end[]